It’s the next-generation communication technology which we focus on and we want to deliver to the UK business.

 It’s been pretty reactive and driven by the customer experience.
 Customers are taking more from what their consumer lifestyles are.
 It’s instant.
 You expect the same in business and so brands are trying to talk more authentically.

-According to Accenture, 75% of consumers say they are more likely to purchase from a company that knows their name, purchase history and buying preferences.
+Moreover, according to Accenture, 75% of consumers say they are more likely to purchase from a company that knows their name, purchase history and buying preferences.
 This fact validates the importance of personalization in the customer experience, especially going forward.
 Gen Z, for example, is much more willing to share their personal information if they view a brand as authentic and trustworthy.

 Human touch (5:52)